 "I thought it was fascinating, and the students were highly engaged; definitely appropriate for our most able Year 8 students".

 Below are some of the organisations Bernard has worked with.

 Bernard has given talks and workshops to a wide variety of audiences in the UK and in Hong Kong.
 He strives to make every event a memorable experience while placing an emphasis on the understanding of key concepts within a given field.
-Some of the organisations Bernard has given talks for include Mercedes-Benz, Waterstones, ESF school and the Sherwood Observatory in the UK.
+Bernard has given talks for Mercedes-Benz, Waterstones, ESF school in Hong Kong and the Sherwood Observatory in the UK amongst others.

-He also teaches science to children, coaches teachers and headteachers on science topics, and organises day trips focusing on sustainability and environmental science.
-Bernard studied applied science (Final research project at University of Nottingham, UK), speaks fluently French and English, and has lived in Belgium, the USA, the UK and Hong Kong.
+Bernard studied applied science (Final research project at University of Nottingham, UK), speaks fluently French and English and has lived in Belgium, the USA, the UK and Hong Kong.

 Guest Speaker at the BAM Festival 2019

-I will be one of the guest speakers at Mercedes-Benz' BAM festival in October in Hong Kong where I will be presenting my recent book and do a talk about the Possibilities of alien life in our Solar System and beyond.
+Bernard was one of the guest speakers at Mercedes-Benz' BAM festival in October 2019 in Hong Kong where he did a public talk on the possibilities of alien life in our Solar System and beyond.